Scicli: Culture

 Scicli is frequently used as a film set, most recently for Marco Bellocchio's Il regista dei matrimoni and is popular in Italy as the location of the police station (Commissariato) of Il Commissario Montalbano, the popular television series broadcast by RAI.

 The town is also notable for its religious processions which includes "Presepe" (nativity scenes) enacted in the caves surrounding the city at Christmas time.
 These caves, known as the Chiarafura caves, were dug out in the tuff cliffs, and some were inhabited by the local poor as recently as 1958.

 At Easter, the town celebrates with the "Uomo Vivo" parade which involves a long religious procession through the city.
 A decorated horse parade takes place in March, from Scicli to the neighbouring town of Donnalucata.
 The most spectacular religious festival, the A Maronna i Milici occurs in May, commemorating the appearance of the Madonna on a white horse holding aloft a sword, described as "probably...the only armed Holy Virgin in the world."
 This encouraged the Christian Normans to defeat the Saracens in 1091.
 However, the story itself is believed to have been first promoted no earlier than the 15th century.

+Press

+Il Giornale di Scicli is a fortnightly newspaper whose first issue appeared on 9 October 1977.
+It covers current affairs, politics, culture, society, economics and sport, with particular attention to events in Scicli.
+Over its first forty years, it became a constant presence in the town's social and cultural life and recorded important events in the local community.